richtastic/ff/src/3DR/wiki/index.md

     - iterative minimization to find plane
     - 'snapping' to closest sample point?
     - neighborhood?
+- priorities for edges need to be ACTUAL MIDPOINTS, not vertex approximations
 - how to 'query' field
 - wavy torus
 - simulate with real point cloud source